jontejj/tdd-workshop/README.md

 To check for null pointer handling, check out Guava's [NullPointerTester](https://github.com/google/guava/blob/master/guava-testlib/src/com/google/common/testing/NullPointerTester.java).
 It's a great library for writing unit tests.

 If there's a need for performance testing of small bits of code, [Caliper](https://github.com/google/caliper/wiki/JavaMicrobenchmarks) is a great tool to measure performance.
-[Best Practices for using Caliper](https://github.com/google/caliper/wiki/BestPractices)
+[Best Practices](https://github.com/google/caliper/wiki/BestPractices).
+[Examples](https://github.com/google/caliper/blob/master/caliper-examples/src/main/java/examples/ContainsBenchmark.java)

 To ensure that we are using TDD, this project is using [pitest](http://pitest.org/).